utunga/cs-content-api/graph_ql.md

 }
 ```

-_Of course is just a quick demo with limited data and doesn't actually implement the full content spec suggested below.
+Of course this is just a quick demo with limited data and doesn't actually implement the full content spec suggested below.
 That said it'd be great if this document could eventually incorporate 'live endpoints' so that the reader could experiment with different queries, directly inline.